kelwyres/Bactabolize/README.md

 `--fba_open_value` - Set objective value for nutrient sources tested during FBA.
 Should be a negative value between -1 and -1000. -10 or -20 is probably most reasonable.
 DEFAULT: -1000

-`--memote_report_fp` - MEMOTE model quality report output filepath.
-Note that this will add >5 minutes of compute time PER assembly

 ### Examples